 Near Tel-Aviv, we can also visit the Holon Design Museum, the Samaritan Holon Community, or the 1948 Secret Bullet Factory (“Machon Ayalon”).

-A more “extreme” option to end the day could be strapping yourselves into a high-end F16 Flight simulator – “The Squadron,”. led by IAF pilots.
+A more “extreme” option to end the day could be strapping yourselves into a high-end jet fighter flight simulator – “The Squadron,”. led by IAF pilots.

 Advantages of our Private Tour of Tel-Aviv and Jaffa